-Table 2: In which of the following areas haveyou needed support since being diagnosed withovarian cancer?
+you needed support since being diagnosed ovarian cancer?
+Getting life back on track after treatment 62%

-Getting life back on track after treatment 71%
+Getting life back on track after treatment 62%

-Feelings of isolation 55%
+Feelings of isolation 71%

-Issues relating to body image 69%

-Regaining sexual intimacy 67%
+Coming to terms with my diagnosis 62%

 Clinical Nurse Specialists are key to the provision of support.
 Target Ovarian Cancer surveyed CNSs across the UK and found that they are overstretched with not enough time to provide for both medical and support needs of their patients.
-Tackling the support gap requires urgent investment in the CNS workforce.8
+Tackling the support gap requires urgent investment in the CNS workforce.7

-- There should be upscaling of capacity and funding to ensure that the very best support is offered to everyone. - Diagnosis of ovarian cancer must always be made face to face, in private and with the right support, including a Clinical Nurse Specialist present. - Everybody should be asked about their mental health and emotional wellbeing at every appointment, and services must be in place to support the mental health and wellbeing needs of everyone with an ovarian cancer diagnosis. - The Clinical Nurse Specialist workforce are vital to providing support, so it is vital that there is investment into recruiting the next generation of CNSs.
-It is also crucial that the current workforce is retained and given opportunities for professional development.
+- There should be upscaling of capacity and funding to ensure that the very best support is offered to everyone. - Diagnosis of ovarian cancer must always be made face-to-face, in private and with the right support including a Clinical Nurse Specialist present. - Everybody should be asked about their mental health and emotional wellbeing at every appointment, and services must be in place to support the mental health and wellbeing needs of everyone with an ovarian cancer diagnosis. - ▶ The Clinical Nurse Specialist workforce are vital to providing support so must be retained, given opportunities for professional development and investment made into recruiting the next generation of CNSs.